lastland/ClairvoyanceMonad/README.md

 - Define an instance of `Potential`; i.e., a function `potential` that computes the potential of a demand.
 - Define an instance of `WellDefinedPotential`.
 This consists of two technical sub-lemmas: that `lub` is *sub-additive* with respect to `potential`—i.e., the potential of `lub x y` is no greater than the sum of the potentials of `x` and `y`—and that the potential of any bottom element ⊥ₐ is zero.
 - Define an instance of `Physicist'sArgumentD`.
 This is theorem showing that the premises of the reverse physicist's method hold; i.e., that the demand-semantics cost of executing an operation is always less than the difference in potential plus the amortized cost.
-- Apply `physicist's_method`, proving that the cost of executing any trace is always less than its total budget.
+- Apply `physicist's_method`, proving that the cost of executing any trace (of `op`s) is always less than its total budget.

 The banker's queue theory is developed in `BankersQueue.v` and `QueueInterfaces.v`; the implicit queue theory is developed in `ImplicitQueue.v`.
 Both developments apply the reverse physicist's argument via the above procedure.